libcpr/cpr/README.md

 The only explicit requirements are:

 * a `C++17` compatible compiler such as Clang or GCC.
-The minimum required version of GCC is unknown, so if anyone has trouble building this library with a specific version of GCC, do let me know
+The minimum required version of GCC is unknown, so if anyone has trouble building this library with a specific version of GCC, do let us know
 * in case you only have a `C++11` compatible compiler available, all versions below cpr 1.9.x are for you.
-With the upcoming release of cpr 1.10.0, we are switching to `C++17` as a requirement.
+The 1.10.0 release of cpr switches to `C++17` as a requirement.
 * If you would like to perform https requests `OpenSSL` and its development libraries are required.

 ## Building cpr - Using vcpkg